 Time of Day is a worker owned-cooperative which collaborates exclusively with social justice organizations.
-From workers' rights to criminal justice reform to immigrant rights, we create media in support of progressive campaigns.
-We are also proud members of the Writers Guild of America East.
+From workers' rights to criminal justice reform to immigrant rights, we build digital strategy campaigns to engage, inform, and organize audiences.
+We are proud members of the Writers Guild of America, East and a Certified Minority & Woman-Owned Business with the City of New York.

 Angad Singh Bhalla is an award-winning filmmaker with a deep commitment to community organizing.
 While completing his Emmy-winning documentary Herman’s House, he organized faith communities around immigrant rights through the New Sanctuary Coalition.
 His storytelling capabilities were developed as a fellow at Sundance Institute Documentary Labs and as a Soros Justice Fellow.